lcordenod/hackatons_backtothelivingroom/README.md

 Here is a preview of the platform, to showcase what we managed to design and create in development:
 ![BACK2WORK preview](https://user-images.githubusercontent.com/45239771/99910715-df4b6c00-2cef-11eb-9e99-77680120b750.gif)

+> What you are seeing is mostly frontend work as we focused on presentation rather than the real backend logic behind the project, our goal was to convince first. > Our project got a lot of interest from the jury and other participants but unfortunately wasn't selected as the winner, it seems other participants were much more advanced in their project as it's been longer than just these few days they have been working on it, so they didn't really start from scratch as we did.

+So pretty far, really happy with what we managed to come up with considering the really small amount of time that we had.
+Will definitely do other remote hackatons, was loads of fun (and work for sure)! ✌️